Elleyey/project/DESIGN.md

     - D3 linechart

-*LINK slidebar year WITH Map AND barchart*
+>*LINK slidebar year WITH Map AND barchart.*

-Default setting: 2002.
+>Default setting: 2002.
 Map changes colour by chosen year by user.
 Connect map ID with 'land'.
 Filter data by 'perioden' and give 'land' the value of 'Andere mensen'.

-*LINK county WITH barchart*
+>*LINK county WITH barchart.*

-If clicked on a country, filter data by ID of clicked country.
+>If clicked on a country, filter data by ID of clicked country.
 Give right data to barchart.

 ### PAGE TWO (Dataset CBS, Netherlands 2012-2017 and Dataset CBS, Netherlands misdaad 1999 - 2017):